omeka/Documentation/source/Reference/models/Item.rst

     .. php:attr:: item_type_id

+        The ID for this Item's ItemType, if any.

     .. php:attr:: collection_id

+        The ID for this Item's Collection, if any.

     .. php:attr:: featured

+        Whether this Item is featured.

     .. php:attr:: public

+        Whether this Item is publicly accessible.

     .. php:attr:: added

+        The date this Item was added.

     .. php:attr:: modified

+        The date this Item was last modified.

     .. php:attr:: owner_id

+        ID of the User who created this Item.

     .. php:attr:: _related

+        Records related to an Item.

     .. php:attr:: _files

+        Set of non-persistent File objects to attach to the item.

     .. php:method:: _initializeMixins()

+        Initialize the mixins.

     .. php:method:: getCollection()

+        Get this Item's Collection, if any.

-        :returns: null|Collection
+        :returns: Collection|null

     .. php:method:: getItemType()

-        Retrieve the ItemType record associated with this Item.
+        Get the ItemType record associated with this Item.

         :returns: ItemType|null

     .. php:method:: getFiles()

-        Retrieve the set of File records associated with this Item.
+        Get the set of File records associated with this Item.

         :returns: array

+    .. php:method:: getFile(integer $index = 0)

+        Get a single File associated with this Item, by index.

+        The default is to get the first file.

+        :param integer $index:
+        :returns: File

     .. php:method:: getItemTypeElements()

-        Retrieve a set of elements associated with the item type of the item.
+        Get a set of Elements associated with this Item's ItemType.

         Each one of the Element records that is retrieved should contain all theelement text values associated with it.